mattma/docs/javascript/koajs.md

 })
 ```

-What you'll find is that this.body is undefined!
-This is because co is essentially doing this:
+What you'll find is that `this.body` is `undefined`!
+This is because `co` is essentially doing this:

 ```js
 app.use(function* () {